 Current work is focused on identifying the subset of Mkrn1-bound transcripts in ESCs through the use of ribonucleoprotein immunoprecipitation-sequencing (RIP-Seq) analysis.
 Our goal is to construct a Mkrn1 post-transcriptional to further our insight into the regulatory networks that control ESC fate decisions.

-Supervisor: John Parkinson, Research Institute of the Hospital for Sick Children, enrolled in Department of Molecular and Medical Genetics
+Former supervisor: John Parkinson, Research Institute of the Hospital for Sick Children, enrolled in Department of Molecular and Medical Genetics

 iGEM 2009 – Building a standard platform to investigate the potential of Enzyme Channeling